ncs-niva/niva-people-counter-python/README.md

 ## Dependencies & Requirements
 * Python 3
-* GPU with CUDA and cuDNN installed
+* GPU with CUDA and cuDNN installed and enabled
 * The Python-based packages in [requirements.txt](./requirements.txt)

 ## How to install